kcrary/istari/docs/rewriting.md

   that since the rewrite is not actually performed, a target like `at 0 0` will always show the same rewrite twice.

 - `showPosition /[short-targets]/`

   Displays the indicated term positions.

+- `Rewrite.trace : bool ref`

+  When set to true, the rewriter traces the process of propagating a relation through the goal.